Analysis of Concurrent and Pacing Delays

 Therefore, it is important for both an owner and contractor to know what the specific contract requirements are before assuming the risk that one party may or may not be responsible for delay as it pertains to a “pacing” argument.
 Case rulings have shown that the contractor’s delay damages claims are dependent on specific contract language.
 Further, the success or failure of a contractor’s delay damages claim is even more heavily based on the facts underlying the various causes of delay.

 7. ANALYSIS OF RELEVANT CASE LAW

-Confusion and controversy usually results from the complexity of project delays, and case decisions can vary widely based on the underlying contract terms and the facts of the case.
+Confusion and controversy usually result from the complexity of project delays, and case decisions can vary widely based on the underlying contract terms and the facts of the case.
 The critical element is for a contractor to prove the causal link between the owner-caused delay to the critical path and the contractor’s decision to “pace” its work.
 The proof of causation can be complicated, and numerous other variables may obscure and invalidate a contractor’s proof of causation.

 As a result, a contractor may not automatically be entitled to recover extended project overhead costs due to an owner-cased delay.
 Furthermore, a contractor must evaluate potential critical path delays that it may have caused before a delay claim for extended project overhead costs is valid.
 The following are some key case rulings relative to the “pacing” argument:

 7.1 FAVORABLE CONTRACTOR RULINGS

 - A Contractor May Relax Its Performance – In a 1985 case, the General Services Board of Contract Appeals agreed with the contractor’s right to slow down its work.
 The GSBCA stated: